-The evaluation of the implementation of the Regulation 913/2010/EU has been launched in 2018 by the European Commission.
 Several questionnaires, tailor-made interviews, consultations and position papers were delivered in this process.
-RFC OEM contributed in all possible aspects this comprehensive work and is going to be a supportive and constructive partner in the revision procedure which will start according to the plans in the second half of 2022.
+RFC OEM contributed in all possible aspects this comprehensive work and is going to be a supportive and constructive partner in the revision procedure.

 A new initiative was launched in 2018 by DG-Move C, Unit C4.
 (Rail Safety and Interoperability) to harmonize procedures at cross border points and eliminate hampering operational issues.
 The Issue Logbook was set up and 3 main priorities were selected.
-The goal of the Issue Logbook is to make concrete progress on the selected bottlenecks, as braking rules, technical wagon checks at border station, train composition and ETA (Estimated Time of Arrival)..
+The goal of the Issue Logbook is to make concrete progress on the selected bottlenecks, as braking rules, technical wagon checks at border station, train composition and ETA (Estimated Time of Arrival).
 Due to the complexity of these issues the Commission intends to use its influence to engage all relevant actors in the process (particularly those not represented in the RFC governance structure).
 ERA is fully committed to support the work with their expertise.